-- Pursuit of hypothesis- and problem-driven research that requires a comprehensive and integrative approach to a grand challenge in a scientific area of global, national, regional, or jurisdictional importance/relevance; - Support for competitive levels of "start-up" funding for new faculty (this should connect to the thematic area(s) or new and emerging areas as outlined in the proposal); - Support for competitive levels of strategic funding to attract and/or retain established faculty who are active researchers in areas aligned with the thematic areas of the proposal; - Development of meaningful partnerships, including jurisdictional and regional collaborations, among EPSCoR jurisdictionbased colleges and universities; strong intellectual engagement of participants from institutions of higher education in EPSCoR jurisdictions and nationally recognized centers of R&D activity (e.g., federal and industrial R&D laboratories, NSFsponsored research centers, and academic institutions with nationally-recognized research capabilities); and productive partnerships between the jurisdiction's universities and the private sector in the region.
-Of special value are those alliances that increase linkages between EPSCoR researchers and their counterparts in research and/or technology-based small businesses and thereby increase the competitiveness of the jurisdiction's S&T entrepreneurial talent for federal Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) grants; - Integration of research and education by establishing research training groups for undergraduate or graduate students, or similar appropriate mechanisms, to encourage multidisciplinary research-based educational experiences and connections with the private sector, industry, and national laboratories; - Support for faculty and student teams that include persons with disabilities and are diverse in gender, race, and ethnicity that will result in a strong, quantifiable impact on the STEM workforce; - Support for the acquisition of equipment for research and other discovery-based learning activities; - Support for projects targeting the full diversity of institutions across the jurisdiction, including 2-year, 4-year, and minorityserving institutions; and, - Support for activities that promise extraordinary outcomes including revolutionizing disciplines, creating new fields, or disrupting accepted theories and perspectives.
+- Pursuit of hypothesis- or problem-driven research (or both) that requires a comprehensive and integrative approach to a grand challenge in a scientific area of regional or jurisdictional importance/relevance (research of recognized national or global importance is also encouraged, but as noted elsewhere, the proposed research activities must align with the STEM research priorities of the jurisdiction S&T Plan); - Support for competitive levels of "start-up" funding for new faculty (this should connect to the project research activities or new and emerging areas as outlined in the proposal); - Support for competitive levels of strategic funding to attract and/or retain established faculty who are active researchers in areas aligned with the project research activities of the proposal; - Development of meaningful partnerships, including jurisdictional and regional collaborations, among EPSCoR jurisdiction-based colleges and universities; strong intellectual engagement of participants from institutions of higher education in EPSCoR jurisdictions and nationally recognized centers of R&D activity (e.g., federal and industrial R&D laboratories, NSF-sponsored research centers, and academic institutions with nationallyrecognized research capabilities); and productive partnerships between the jurisdiction's universities and the private sector in the region.
+Of special value are those alliances that increase linkages between EPSCoR researchers and their counterparts in research and/or technology-based small businesses and thereby increase the competitiveness of the jurisdiction's S&T entrepreneurial talent for federal Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) grants; - Integration of research and education by establishing research training groups for undergraduate or graduate students, or similar appropriate mechanisms, to encourage multidisciplinary research-based educational experiences and connections with the private sector, industry, and national laboratories: - Support for faculty and student teams that include women, minorities underrepresented in STEM, and persons with disabilities (the economically disadvantaged, rural populations, or first generation college students may also be appropriate for the jurisdiction) that will result in a strong, quantifiable impact on the STEM workforce; - Support for the acquisition of equipment for research and other discovery-based learning activities; - Support for projects targeting the full diversity of institutions across the jurisdiction, including 2-year, 4-year, and minority-serving institutions; and, - Support for activities that promise extraordinary outcomes including revolutionizing disciplines, creating new fields, or disrupting accepted theories and perspectives.

 All proposed activities should be related to and integrated with the proposed research themes.
-EPSCoR support of a proposed research improvement activity should not duplicate other available federal, jurisdictional, or institutional resources and should add significant value to increase scientific competitiveness at the national or regional level.
+EPSCoR RII Track-1 support should not duplicate other available federal, jurisdictional, or institutional resources and should increase scientific competitiveness at the national or regional level.